Tom-Pierce/ziplink-client/README.md

 ## Live Site

-Check out the live Ziplink site at [ziplink.xyz](https://ziplink.xyz)!
+Check out the live Ziplink site at [ziplink.xyz](https://ziplink.xyz), a demo account is available to test how to site works

 ![ziplink site](/src/assets/websitePreview.png)